lzh-mb-mod/EnhancedBattleTest/README.md

 - Custom Battle Mode: Use built-in mechanism to spawn troops.
 Troops that exceeds the battle size limit will be spawned later.

 - Map selection.
-Including sergeant maps, skirmish maps, tdm map, etc.
+Including sergeant maps, skirmish maps, tdm maps and some siege maps.

-  However, I removed siege maps because they are buggy.
+  Siege maps may crash.

   Custom battle mode contains sergeant maps only, because only sergeant maps contains corrrect spawning positions that custom battle mode requires.